openchoreo/openchoreo.github.io/docs/getting-started/quick-start-guide.md

 TF_VAR_openchoreo_version="0.0.0-latest-dev" ./install.sh
 ```

-> [!TIP]
-> If you previously used this setup and encounter errors during installation, ensure you perform the proper cleanup as outlined in the [Cleaning up](#cleaning-up) section before starting again.
+**💡 Tip:** If you previously used this setup and encounter errors during installation, ensure you perform the proper cleanup as outlined in the [Cleaning up](#cleaning-up) section before starting again.

 Once the installation is complete, you will see the following confirmation message:
 ```text